dogukannn/dogukannn.github.io/_posts/2022/2022-06-11-terrain-rendering-with-perlin-noise.md

   </div>
 </div>

 To achieve this kind of effect on our programs we need pseudo-random algorithms which are not fully random algorithms but trying to achieve same results in our deterministic computers.
-In this project we will use Perlin Noise which is introcu
+In this project we will use Perlin Noise which is introcuded by Ken Perlin in 1983.

 ## Perlin Noise